origolab/origo-binary/docs/private_transaction.md

 **origo_getNewAddress**

 Return a new private address for sending and receiving payments.
-The spending key for this address will be added to the node’s wallet.
+The address will be added to the node’s wallet.

 #### **Parameters**